Jewish Ethnographic Expedition: Expedition

 Almost every shtetl in Ukraine had its old women whom people went to for advice in times of crisis. ...
 These women performed magic with knives, socks and combs; they poured wax and poached eggs and knew hundreds of ways to cure a patient. ...
 We employed strategies to get these old women to tell us their charms.
 Sometimes one of us would pretend to be ill, take to bed and call for the healer. ...
 Another member of the expedition generally sat in a corner, trying to write down everything he heard while the photographer took pictures.
 Often An-sky would go to one of these old healers and complain that he was suffering continual bad luck; he told them that he had once been a rich man, a merchant, and now—alas—he was poor, fallen on hard times, without an income.
 And having explained why he had come to ask her for help he would ask her to give him some magic spells to help him find a way to earn a living.
 An-sky was always careful to mention that he was not looking for charity but ready to pay for her services.
 His broken voice and his straightforward story nearly always produced the desired result.
 The old woman would get caught up in the story and start to pity her client, hoping later to be able to ask for more money.
 Having haggled over the price, the old woman would reveal her secret spell and An-sky would write it down.

-An-sky considered Jewish folk traditions he wanted to gather as an "Oral Torah" (Toyre shebalpe).
-He was especially interested in Hasidim and in their oral tales; in the instructions to the questionnaire he implicitly stated that the fieldworker need to ask whether the story is oral: if the respondent read it somewhere, there was no need to record it.
-Hasidim were also interested in gathering their own folk songs, tales, and religious artifacts, but were surprised to see a group of assimilated Jews from St. Petersburg interested in it.
+An-sky considered Jewish folk traditions he wanted to gather to be an "Oral Torah" (Toyre shebalpe).
+He was especially interested in Hasidim and in their oral tales; in the instructions to the questionnaire he explicitly stated that the fieldworker needed to ask whether the story is oral: if the respondent read it somewhere, there was no need to record it.
+Hasidim were also interested in gathering their own folk songs, tales, and religious artifacts, but were surprised to see a group of assimilated Jews from St. Petersburg interested in them.
 Shrayer invented a story that was approved by locals, but was mostly fake (An-sky was poor, though he indeed was childless):

 Reb Shlomo Rapoport was one of the wealthy residents of Petersburg and since he was childless, he had taken a vow to collect the remnants of the antiquities of the Jewish people, in order to show the nations and their neighbors the beauty of the ‘Congregation of Israel.’
 This story found favor with them, and we not only gained the trust of the Hasidim but also of the rabbis.